 5. Ride an event just for fun

 The pressure you heap on yourself during the season can take its toll.
-Once autumn rolls around, the remaining races can be ridden just for fun.
+Once winter rolls around, the remaining races can be ridden just for fun.

 Paradoxically, not caring how you do in an event often leads to a better performance on the day.
 Easing back on pressure and expectations can prove productive in training — try to avoid riding out of a sense of obligation, and remember the main aim: enjoyment.

-There’s plenty of UK Cycling Events sportives over the remaining months of 2019, check out:
+There’s plenty of UK Cycling Events sportives in 2020, check out:

 6. Reap the benefits of cyclocross